 One or both of the applicants for a parental order must be 'domiciled' in a part of the United Kingdom, Channel Islands or Isle of Man.
 Domicile relates, not to where you are living or your citizenship status, but to a much wider assessment of where your permanent home is.

 If you are British and living abroad, you will need to confirm your continuing links with the UK and intention to return.
 In the case of CC v DD (2014) a couple living in France was given a parental order after being satisfied that the British mother had retained her English domicile of origin.

 If you are not from the UK originally, you will need to show that you are permanently settled in the UK.
 In the case of AB v SA (2012) the court was satisfied that an American-Polish same-sex couple who had recently settled in the UK had acquired an English domicile of choice.

 The UK is not generally a destination country for non-UK parents.
-Surrogacy in the UK is restricted (which can make finding a surrogate difficult) and the legal issues are complex.
+Surrogacy in the UK is restricted (which can make finding a surrogate difficult) and the legal issues on parentage are complex because the surrogate will be registered on the birth certificate as the mother.
 However, some non-UK parents do conceive with surrogates in the UK, most commonly where a friend or family member based in the UK has acted a surrogate.